 Finally, innovative systems that applied the TTM to change multiple behaviors simultaneously also demonstrated efficacy in various samples, including individuals with diabetes, overweight and obese individuals, as well as different population-based samples, including high school and middle school aged children.
 Subsequent analyses of pooled datasets examining multiple behavior change are shaping this new area of inquiry.
 This programmatic research illustrates his contributions to the growing science of population-based tailored multiple behavior change interventions.

 The impact of his ideas regarding participant selectivity in efficacy trials compared to population effectiveness trials are groundbreaking and paradigm shifting, especially as we move towards truly population-based health psychology.
 His ideas about population reach and impact challenge our field in many ways.
 His constructive ideas, his challenging spirit, and his keen innovative research programs have moved the field of Health Psychology forward.
 Many of his students have gone on to become respected clinicians and scientists in their own right and his many distinguished collaborators have helped to challenge, replicate, elaborate, and extend his ideas.
-His impressive level of achievement as well as his superior scientific contributions to the field of Health Psychology merit this award for Outstanding Contributions to Health Psychology.
+His impressive level of achievement as well as his superior scientific contributions to the field of Health Psychology merit this Excellence in Health Psychology Research Award.

 Sally S. Dickerson, Ph.D.